 Welding is not a necessary skill but can be very helpful.
 A standard cutting torch, gas welding tips, and an arc welder are useful tools for large works.
 Learn about hog rings in the Construction Guide of this site, they are important for larger projects.
 It is also a good idea to learn to weld with the cutting torch.
 This avoids changing welding tools.
 This skill makes the torch into something similar to pencil and eraser.

-Colors are a powder that is either sold bulk or in small boxes.
+Colors are usually a powder that is either sold bulk or in small boxes.
 Selecting from bulk bins usually provides the greatest color choice range.
 The colors may be mixed into the plaster or applied while rubbing the finish shape with a sponge.
 Add about half as much extra cement as color volume.
 Sponges must be cleaned continuously in rinse water, this removes large sand grains.
 Visible large grains can be swept from the surface with a clean sponge.
 Clean the sponge in clean water often.

-There is one additional ferrocement molding technique to be aware of.
-This is an additive sculpture technique.
-Foam blocks or slabs are shaped into an inner core upon which the ferrocement armature is built.
+A more practical ferrocement molding technique uses foam blocks or slabs shaped into an inner core upon which the ferrocement armature is built.
 Small sections of wire mesh are attached to the foam sculpture by wire pushed through the foam to another piece of wire mesh on the opposite side.
 Additional welded wire mesh can be attached to the small patches when they are secure.
 After the armature is complete, plaster is applied in the usual way.
 The mold is lost within the final product.
-One can produce almost anything imaginable using this system.
+One can produce anything imaginable using this system.

 Anyone with additional questions not addressed in this brief article should read the construction sections of ferrocement.com.
-It is a good idea to read these subjects before a contact with ferrocement.com for discussion of specific subjects.
+It is a good idea to read these subjects before an email contact with ferrocement.com for discussion of specific subjects.
 The web caretaker knows sculptors do not plan to build water tanks etc. These sections, however, provide insight into the fundamentals.